codingjoe/django-s3file/README.md

 they are saved to the `upload_to` location.

-It is recommended to [setup expiration][aws-s3-lifecycle-rules] for that folder, to ensure that old and unused don't add up and produce costs.
+It is recommended to [setup expiration][aws-s3-lifecycle-rules] for that folder, to ensure that old and unused file uploads don't add up and produce costs.

 [aws-s3-lifecycle-rules]: http://docs.aws.amazon.com/AmazonS3/latest/dev/intro-lifecycle-rules.html